ganjoor/ganjoor-tex/manual.md

 # Ganjoor-TeX

-Ganjoor-TeX is a set of scripts to convert the content of the ganjoor.net (a Persian poetry) website into LaTeX files.
+Ganjoor-TeX is a set of scripts to convert the content of the ganjoor.net (a Persian poetry) website into TeX files.

 ## Getting started